shadowshadow725/RNN-MMR-Predictor/README.md

 ### Data Transformation
 <!-- Describe how you transformed the data, i.e. the steps you took to turn the data from what you downloaded, to something that a neural network can use as input.
 We are looking for a concise description that has just enough information for another person to replicate your process.-->

-( Need description from the data collection script !! )

 From each of the JSON file, we extract `timeline` and `elo` to be our input and label data respectively.
 The array `timeline` consists of the 10 players data (position, gold, experience, damage dealt) on each minute of the game appended together.
 The array `elo` contains 10 elo ratings of each player in the game.
 We take the average of the 10 values and classify it to one of the seven classes we have based on index (Iron, Bronze, Silver, Gold, Platinum, Diamond, Master/Grandmaster/Challenger).
 The class (0-6) is the label of the datapoint.